Lee Miglin: In popular culture

-The second season of the anthology television series American Crime Story: The Assassination of Gianni Versace, recounted the Cunanan spree.
+The second season of the anthology television series American Crime Story (titled The Assassination of Gianni Versace), recounted the Cunanan spree.
 It included appearances by Miglin, portrayed by Mike Farrell.
 This portrayal was based on Vulgar Favors: Andrew Cunanan, Gianni Versace, and the Largest Failed Manhunt in U.S. History by Maureen Orth, who speculated that Miglin may have been a closeted bisexual man in a secret relationship with Cunanan.
 The Miglin family has refuted this story, and has insisted that there was no relationship of any kind between Miglin and Cunanan.
-When the Federal Bureau of Investigation had investigated allegations that Cunnanan had known Miglin or a relative of Miglin's they were unable to establish any link between Miglin and Cunanan.
+When the Federal Bureau of Investigation had investigated allegations that Cunanan had known Miglin or a relative of Miglin's, they were unable to establish any link between Miglin and Cunanan.